 An easy and elegant salad that’s equally lovely on a random Tuesday night as it is at a tuxedo-required affair.
-Despite its benign appearance, it’s actually quite intensely flavored with mint, licorice, sweet grass, and, essentially, all things spring.
-Use whatever soft, fresh herbs you happen to have on hand.–Renee Schettler Rossi
+Despite its benign appearance, it’s actually quite intensely flavored with mint and hints of licorice, and, well, almost all things spring.
+Use whatever soft, fresh herbs you happen to have on hand.–Renee Schettler

 - 1 tablespoon shallot, minced